How To Send Bulk SMS From Phone

 According to multiple telecom industry articles, SMS open rates average 90 percent within three minutes.
 Email averages under 25 percent.

-That immediacy explains why people keep searching send bulk sms from phone instead of moving everything to apps.
+That immediacy explains why people keep searching to send bulk sms from their phone instead of moving everything to apps.

-When should you avoid sending bulk SMS from phone?
+When should you avoid sending bulk SMS from a phone?

 Avoid it when: